tobor88/CybereasonAPI/README.md

 # CybereasonAPI
- PowerShell module containing commands to easily interact with the Cybereason API<br>
+ PowerShell module containing commands to easily interact with the Cybereason API.
+Once I get all the functions added I plan to add I will add this to PowerShell Gallery for easy installs.<br>
  __RESOURCE:__ [Cybereason API Documentation](https://nest.cybereason.com/documentation/api-documentation)

 ### Current Cmdlets